Environmental Compliance & Hazardous Materials

 The discovery protocol

-Contaminated Material Discovery Protocol
+The BCG Discovery Protocol

 1. Stop work in affected area 2.
 Secure area to prevent further disturbance 3.
 Notify owner and environmental consultant 4.
 Characterize material through testing 5.
 Develop and implement remediation plan 6.
 Document everything